 I coaxed, chased, cursed, and cajoled the cows across the low water bridge.
 Predictably they ran around the lake and faced the fence across from where they had been.
 Haha!
 I thought as I shut the slinky gate across the low water bridge.
 I have you now!
 I circled the lake, my pending victory sending strength to my exhausted limbs and chased the herd back towards the barn.
 I could no longer hear the four wheeler for my labored breath as I jogged along after them.
 When they saw the gate, they did what I had not foreseen.
 They waded into the damned lake.
 Not a cow, or two, but the entire frigging herd.
 They stood there in the murky water and stared me down with their big brown eyes.
 “What now, B?”
 I could almost hear them laughing.

 This repeated two more times.
-I won’t bore you with the sordid details of scrambling around and lobbing rocks, solid dirt, anything I could find.
+I won’t bore you with the sordid details of scrambling around and lobbing rocks, solid dirt, questionable "dirt" clods, anything I could find.
+(Note: I did not get the athletic ability in my family.
+My aim is utterly abysmal, so even with like, a good dirt clod I can barely hit anything.
+I'm pretty ineffective.)
 Finally, as I stood facing off the herd yet again my mother joined me.
 I was alone in my battle no more.
-She threw rocks and screamed to, but to no avail.
+She threw rocks and screamed too, but to no avail.
 They were onto us, and though my mother is a good enough aim to actually hit a cow if she chose, as opposed to my ineffective flinging, the cows didn’t care.
 It was hot.
 They were wet, and they did not want to go up to the barn.
 Our stalemate lasted minutes, but they seemed like hours.

 But with one risky move my mother ended it.
 I stared at her, confused, as she removed her shoes, pants, shirt and stood in her underwear.
 She grabbed a stick and marched toward the cows yelling admonishments at them and warnings at me.
 “Get your lazy asses up to the barn.
 You damned cows.”
 “Lauren, don’t you dare take any pictures.
 If this shows up on YouTube I'm going to kill you.”
 Like I could react fast enough anyway.
 My mind was blown.
 Such a simple solution.
 Why hadn’t I seen it?